tek/proteome.nvim/README.md

 The elements of the `proteome_plugins` variable should denote a python module that contains a `Plugin` class inheriting the `proteome.state.ProteomeComponent` class.
-There are three plugins present in the project:
+There are four built-in plugins in proteome:

 ## Config